About Three Kings’ Day Celebration:

 On coming to the house, they saw the child with his mother Mary, and they bowed down and worshiped him.
 Then they opened their treasures and presented him with gifts of gold, frankincense and myrrh.

-The kings, named Gaspar, Melchor, and Baltazar, represent Arabia, Europe and Africa, respectively, and give their gifts to celebrate the birth of the “King of the Jews.”
+The kings, named Gaspar, Melchor, and Baltazar, represent Arabia, Europe, and Africa, respectively, and give their gifts to celebrate the birth of the “King of the Jews.”
 A favorite subject of artists and nativity scenes at churches and in yards, the Epiphany was a pivotal and symbolic moment in the history of Christianity that many cultures seek to keep alive and remember through a wide range of celebratory practices.

 In Puerto Rico, children put a hay-filled box under their beds for the kings’ camels to eat, which the magi then repay in the form of gifts.
 In Lebanon, members of the Maronite Church go to midnight mass and pray for their dead ancestors.
-In India, there are a colorful variety of celebrations, particularly in the south, but it often takes the form of a fair with food, lengthy mass, decorations and more.
+In India, there is a colorful variety of celebrations, particularly in the south, but it often takes the form of a fair with food, lengthy mass, decorations and more.